msg-byu/getting-started/instructions/python_packages.md

 enhance performance.
 For more information on semantic versioning you may read [this article](http://semver.org/).

-Anytime you change and commit your code to github you should increment the code version in the appropriate field.
+Anytime you change and commit your code to GitHub you should increment the code version in the appropriate field.
 Since this is the initial version of a new code use `0.0.1` for your current version.